Prospect Park Playground

 The Mayor of Wandsworth, who officially opened the new children’s playground, said:

-“I would like to congratulate all those involved in delivering this exciting outdoor space, which is a great addition to the new riverside neighbourhood that is being created at Battersea Power Station.
+“I would like to congratulate all those involved in delivering this exciting outdoor space, which is a great addition to the new riverside neighbourhood created at Battersea Power Station.
 I’m sure many families and children from the local community will enjoy hours of fun here.”

 Facebook